Smedley Butler: Philippine–American War

 The Marine Corps sent him to Manila, Philippines.
 On garrison duty with little to do, Butler turned to alcohol to relieve the boredom.
 He once became drunk and was temporarily relieved of command after an unspecified incident in his room.

 In October 1899, he saw his first combat action when he led 300 Marines to take the town of Noveleta from Filipino troops of the new Philippine republic.
 In the initial moments of the assault, his first sergeant was wounded.
-Butler briefly panicked but quickly regained his composure and led his Marines in pursuit of the fleeing enemy.
+Butler briefly panicked, but he quickly regained his composure and led his Marines in pursuit of the fleeing enemy.
 By noon, the Marines had dispersed the native defenders and taken the town.
-One Marine had been killed, and ten were wounded.
-Another 50 Marines had been incapacitated by the humid tropical heat.
+One Marine had been killed, 10 were wounded, and another 50 had been incapacitated by the humid tropical heat.

 After the excitement of this combat, garrison duty again became routine.
 He met Littleton Waller, a fellow Marine with whom he maintained a lifelong friendship.
 When Waller received command of a company in Guam, he was allowed to select five officers to take with him.
 Butler was amongst his choices.
 Before they had departed, their orders were changed, and they were sent to China aboard the USS Solace to help put down the Boxer Rebellion.

 Boxer Rebellion

-Once in China, Butler was initially deployed at Tientsin (now Tianjin).
+Once in China, Butler was initially deployed in Tianjin (then often romanized as Tientsin).
 He took part in the Battle of Tientsin on July 13, 1900, and in the subsequent Gaselee Expedition, during which he saw the mutilated remains of Japanese soldiers.
 When he saw another Marine officer fall wounded, he climbed out of a trench to rescue him.
 Butler was then shot in the thigh.
-Another Marine helped him get to safety but also was shot.
+Another Marine helped him get to safety, but he was also shot.
 Despite his leg wound, Butler assisted the wounded officer to the rear.
 Four enlisted men would receive the Medal of Honor in the battle.
 Butler's commanding officer, Major Waller, personally commended him and wrote that "for such reward as you may deem proper the following officers: Lieutenant Smedley D. Butler, for the admirable control of his men in all the fights of the week, for saving a wounded man at the risk of his own life, and under a very severe fire."
 Commissioned officers were not then eligible to receive the Medal of Honor, and Butler instead received a promotion to captain by brevet while he recovered in the hospital, two weeks before his 19th birthday.